 A Continual Unfolding - continued (2024-2025)

 Through constructing collages out of photographic material, I create scenes that resemble landscapes, and the formation and disruption of natural phenomena.
-The final artwork is the coming together of several unique Polaroid photographs, every single one distorted in such a way that there is no image left, and only the internal materials of the Polaroid photographs remain, resulting in many small chemical landscapes of their own.
+The final artwork is the coming together of several unique Polaroid’s, every single one distorted in such a way that there is no image left, and only the internal materials of the Polaroid’s remain, resulting in many small chemical landscapes of their own.
+While the pieces are made out of photographic material, they can also be seen as paintings, as the main image is made up by the washed away pigment layer within the film.

 Mark